SauravKumar710/Customer-Lifetime-Value-Predictor/README.md

 ## Needs of this project

-- Frontend developers
-- Data exploration/descriptive statistics
-- Data processing/cleaning
-- Statistical modeling
-- Writeup/reporting
+To successfully carry out this project, we require the expertise of Frontend developers, Data exploration/descriptive statistics, Data processing/cleaning, Statistical modeling, and Writeup/reporting.

 **Team Leads (Contacts) : [Saurav Kumar](https://github.com/SauravKumar710])**